mamarjan/gff3-pltools/README.md

 1000th record printed, a line is appended with the following content:
 "# ..." and the utility terminates.

+To pass through the FASTA data contained in a GFF3 file, you can use the "--pass-fasta-through" option.
+If there is FASTA data in it, it will be copies to output after the GFF3 records.

 ### GFF3 File validation

 The validation utility can be used like this: